elizabethlumban/checklist/03 - Dev_Ops/devops.md

 7. After that, the toolchain will be created and you will need to allow IBM Cloud Toolchain to access your github repository.
 Please refer to this  [link](https://console.bluemix.net/docs/services/ContinuousDelivery/ts_index.html#ts_cd) for more information.

-8. Next, is to configure the Delivery Pipeline, click on the Delivery Pipeline Box.
+8. Next, is to configure the ``` Delivery Pipeline ```, click on the Delivery Pipeline Box.
 In the Build Stage, click on the Configure Stage, go to Input tab and just follow the values in the screenshot below.
 In this stage, we are specifying Github repository as the source of input for this stage and in this stage, the job will be automatically triggered when  a commit is pushed in the GIT repository.
 Then in the Jobs stage, we set the Builder type as npm and in the build script, we install the necessary modules and build it.
 This job will stop running if the install and the build fails.

 ![Build Input](https://raw.github.com/elizabethlumban/checklist/master/03%20-%20Dev_Ops/buildinput.png?raw=true "Build Input")